dbt001/test/cnf2.md

 The types of rules supported by the CRs are:

-  - Mwan3 class, with 2 subclasses, mwan3_policy and mwan3_rule.
+  - Multipule WAN class, with 2 subclasses, mwan3_policy and mwan3_rule.

   - The firewall class has 5 kinds of rules: firewall_zone, firewall_snat, firewall_dnat, firewall_forwarding, firewall_rule.

   - IPsec class.

-  The rules are defined by the OpenWrt services, and can be found in the OpenWrt documentation, e.g., [here](https://openwrt.org/docs/guide-user/network/wan/multiwan/mwan3).
+  The rules are defined by the OpenWrt services and compatibled with it, and can be found in the OpenWrt documentation, e.g., [here](https://openwrt.org/docs/guide-user/network/wan/multiwan/mwan3).

   Each kind of SD-WAN rule corresponds to a CRD, which are used to instantiate the CRs.